The word used for the Catholic Mass and sacrament have a special meaning, not just for one holiday.

 Christ Our Pascha, the Catechism of the Ukrainian Greek Catholic Church, puts it this way:

-St. John Vianney had a special devotion to the Eucharist, and in one of his meditations, he wrote of the spirit of thanksgiving after receiving Communion: “When we leave the altar rails we are as happy as the Magi would have been if they had been able to carry off the Infant Jesus.”
+St. John Vianney had a special devotion to the Eucharist.
+In one of his meditations, he wrote of the spirit of thanksgiving after receiving Communion: “When we leave the altar rails we are as happy as the Magi would have been if they had been able to carry off the Infant Jesus.”

 Another saint, St. Peter Julian Eymard, is known as the Saint of the Eucharist.
 In fact, he founded a religious order, the Congregation of the Blessed Sacrament, whose mission is to share the riches of God’s love manifested in the Eucharist.
 St. Peter Julian gets to the heart of the matter when he writes that the highest form of thanksgiving the devout Christian can make in response to the Eucharist is a complete gift of himself.